fredhutchio/intro-bioinformatics/README.md

 ## Other prereqs

+You should also be able to copy and paste text to and from the terminal.
+In Mac OSX, you can do this with Command-c and Command-v, as you normally would.
+On a Linux terminal, you need Ctrl-Shift-C and Ctrl-Shift-V.
+For Windows/PuTTY users, copying and pasting is accomplished using select and right click (see [here](http://kb.site5.com/shell-access-ssh/putty/putty-how-to-copy-and-paste-to-and-from-a-putty-window/)).
+Make sure to try pasting and copying from the terminal before coming to the first class, so that you can copy and paste longer commands from the slides.

 We also ask that you read the first two chapters of [the book](http://shop.oreilly.com/product/0636920030157.do) (particularly the first) before coming to class, as they'll give you some nice big picture context to work from.